What Are GLP-1 Medications? A Beginner's Guide

 Not all GLP-1 telehealth providers are created equal.
 Key things to evaluate:

-- Provider credentials: Board-certified physicians?
-Appropriately supervised NPs?
+- Provider credentials: Board-certified physicians or appropriately supervised NPs?

 - Pharmacy sourcing: 503A vs 503B compounding?
 Brand-name available?

-- Pricing transparency: Is medication included in the monthly price?
+- Pricing transparency: Is the medication included in the monthly price?

-- Consultation type: Questionnaire-only or actual video call?
+- Consultation type: Asynchronous questionnaire or live video?

 - Cancellation policy: Month-to-month or locked commitment?